 Overseas travel can be a real money sponge.
 And no one likes returning from their 'big trip' to be faced with an even bigger debt.
 If you know how much money you have (or set the limits on what you can realistically spend) it's much easier to plan your trip to the size of your budget.
-Find more tips about saving and budgeting in our 'Saving & Spending' pages.
+Find more tips about saving and budgeting in our how to budget and save pages.

 All overseas travel can have an element of risk.
 Checking out possible risks such as dangerous places, potential health problems or security issues (war zones usually aren't the safest of places to visit) can help you to take steps to reduce or remove any risks from your trip.

 It's a great idea to embark on an adventure, but try to ensure that it's not one that risks your health, safety or wellbeing.